Diptych varieties. II: Polar varieties: Application of to diptych varieties with

 \subsection{Case $[2,2]$}

 We first construct the diptych variety $V_{ABLM}$ with the monomial cones $\si_{AB}$ and $\si_{LM}$ of Figure~\ref{f!22}.

-It has variables $x_{0\dots k}$ on the left against $y_{0\dots 2}$ on the right, tagged as in Figure~\ref{f!22}, together with $A,B,L,M$.
-Although we do not yet own $V_{ABLM}$, we know some of its equations: following the model calculation of \cite{BR1},~1.2, we find the two bottom equations:
+It has variables $x_{0\dots k}$ on the left against $y_{0\dots 2}$ on the right, tagged as in Figure~\ref{f!22}, together with $A,B$, $L,M$.
+Although we do not yet own $V_{ABLM}$, we know some of its equations: by \eqref{eq!x0y0}, we find the two bottom equations: